dekoza/mtgpl/docs/_sources/DOM.rst.txt

 :mtgtip:`Kamahl's Druidic Vow<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/f/bf95ef60-e67b-466d-a6cb-d487ffa88b72.jpg?1562742183|https://scryfall.com/card/dom/166/kamahls-druidic-vow?utm_source=api>`
    (You may cast a legendary sorcery only if you control a legendary creature or planeswalker.)

    Look at the top X cards of your library.
-You may put any number of land and/or legendary permanent cards with converted mana cost X or less from among them onto the battlefield.
+You may put any number of land and/or legendary permanent cards with mana value X or less from among them onto the battlefield.
 Put the rest into your graveyard.

 :mtgtip:`Krosan Druid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/3/c332dc82-7664-44d0-b92a-a3d867399884.jpg?1562742431|https://scryfall.com/card/dom/167/krosan-druid?utm_source=api>`